vaginessa/XiaoMiToolV2-new/README.md

 Reasons:
 1. The project is too big and hasn't been updated for a long time.
 2. Works only on pc.
-3. There is a great alternative of ~200 lines of code in Python and working on Windows, Linux, MacOS, Android - [Mi Tool](https://github.com/topminipie/awesome-xiaomi-bootloader-unlock?tab=readme-ov-file#mitool)
+3. There is a great alternative of ~600 lines of code in Python and working on Windows, Linux, MacOS, Android - [MiUnlockTool & MiBypassTool & MiTool](https://github.com/topminipie/awesome-xiaomi-bootloader-unlock#miunlocktool--mibypasstool--mitool)

 I don't see the point of this XiaomiToolV2 fork anymore.